Live like a Sydney local

 Major Sydney events coming up

 No matter what time of the year you visit, Sydney is always putting on a show.
-Whether you're looking for bright lights, high fashion or world-class sport, there'll be something exciting happening around every corner.
-We've picked out some highlights from the Sydney events calendar to get you started.
+Whether you're looking for bright lights, a great night out or world-class sport, there'll be something exciting happening around every corner.
+We've picked out some highlights from the upcoming Sydney events calendar to get you started.